 Faculty and Staff Research

-Red Deer College’s faculty and staff are experts in their fields, and they share this knowledge with students through diverse research projects.
-With support from RDC’s Research Common and Research Ethics Board, and access to the facilities and centres at the College, faculty and staff are well-positioned to delve into research in their fields.
+Red Deer Polytechnic’s faculty and staff are experts in their fields, and they share this knowledge with students through diverse research projects.
+With support from the Research Common and Research Ethics Board, and access to the facilities and centres at the College, faculty and staff are well-positioned to delve into research in their fields.

-As a teaching institution, projects related to the Scholarship of Teaching and Learning are an important part of the research undertaken by faculty and staff at RDC.
+As a teaching institution, projects related to the Scholarship of Teaching and Learning are an important part of the research undertaken by faculty and staff at Red Deer Polytechnic.
 Other research projects may be undertaken with community partners, businesses, government agencies or other post-secondary institutions.

-researchscholarshipoffice [at] rdc [dot] ab [dot] ca (Contact us) if you are interested in learning more about research at RDC.
+researchscholarshipoffice [at] rdpolytech [dot] ca (Contact us) if you are interested in learning more about research at Red Deer Polytechnic.

 Want to see examples of faculty research?
-See the featured projects, the 2021 Recognition of Scholarly Activity Award Recipients and the 2020 Excellence in Teaching and Learning Capstone Projects listed below.
-The RDC Digital Repository showcases scholarly, research and creative works undertaken by RDC faculty, staff and students.
+See the featured projects, the 2021 Recognition of Scholarly Activity Award Recipients and the 2021 Excellence in Teaching and Learning Capstone Projects listed below.
+The Red Deer Polytechnic Digital Repository showcases scholarly, research and creative works undertaken by faculty, staff and students.
 Faculty, staff and members of the public are welcome to attend research-related events to learn more.

 - Victorian Samplings Podcast Episode 4: Singing From the Margins